4 Myths of IIoT and Industry 4.0

 Let’s take a few moments and break down the 4 myths of Industry 4.0 and IIOT.

-Myth 1 – Old machines need to be replaced or upgraded.
+Myth 1 – Old Machines Need Replacing or Upgrading

 Being able to understand a machine’s output, support your employees to modify behaviours and make business decisions backed by your company’s machine data are all possible by utilizing new technology harnessed by FreePoint.
 Try out our ROI calculator to realize your company’s hidden potential utilizing the legacy machines on your plant floor, today.